 If a file is a zip archive it will be unpacked (Xtracted) on copying.
 Caution: Zip archives are not characterized by its name but by an internal definition.
 E.g. a java jar file is a zip file.
-If it is unpacked the application call will not work as before.
+If it is unpacked the application call will not work.

-- w
+- W